All projects violations report

 • violation_details: More detailed information about why Tidelift decided to mark a package and version as violating.
 The contents depend on the violation_type.

-• When a violation_type is a vulnerability: CVE id, severity rating, description, date, and the url for more details is included
+• When a violation_type is a vulnerability: CVE id, severity rating, CISA KEV status, EPSS probability and percentile, description, date, and the url for more details is included

 • When a violation_type is a disallowed license: the name of the license (MIT, etc)